 Leverage technology to make citywide "Coordinated Access" to housing services for homeless individuals an efficient, equitable process.

 Software that brings together information from multiple housing organizations and service providers to get homeless individuals housed.
-Now in the open source under GPLv3 licensing, the Open Path CAS (Coordinated Access System) is freely available for cities everywhere.
+Now in the open source under GPLv3 licensing, the Open Path CAS & HMIS is freely available for cities everywhere.

 Open Path Coordinated Access System (CAS) brings together the organizations, housing resources, and services available to assist homeless people into a permanent home.
 It also orchestrates collective resources to serve those critically in need, prioritizing assistance for the most vulnerable.
 In a large community, finding housing is time-intensive and complicated, and information is often scattered across many organizations and systems.
 That can impose a significant bureaucratic tangle, and even undermine the very purpose of resources available.